John Everard (MP): Politics

-As a result of his conduct he was summoned to England and imprisoned in the Tower of London, and was expelled from the King's Inns.
+As a result of his conduct, he was summoned to England.
+He unsuccessfully tried to put the case of the Catholic MPs, was imprisoned in the Tower of London, and was expelled from the King's Inns.
 He was soon freed, and on his return to Ireland he urged the Catholic community to show moderation, although he continued to press in Parliament for greater toleration for his co-religionists.
 Despite the debacle of his failed election as Speaker, he played an active role in the Parliament of 1613–5.